atomjump/atomjumpcom-content-only/messaging-user-guide.md

 You can subscribe to any number of forums.
 See ‘To Become a Forum Subscriber’ above.

+**Troubleshooting**

+If you aren't getting notifications on an iPhone, you may need to go into your phone's 'Settings > Notifications > AtomJump Messaging', and switch notification settings to 'Allow Notifications'.

 ## To Save a Forum Shortcut
 If you are on your phone, we would recommend downloading the AtomJump Messaging app.